SteveJustin1963/tec-MINT/README.md

-# Punch yourself in the nuts with MINT!
+# MINT coding, punch yourself in the nuts!

 ```
 There once was a coder so bold,